The Fear of Dying: In the Breath Between the Words

 “You are asking yourself, as all of us must: ‘Who am I?’ … ‘Where am I?’ … ‘Whence do I go?’
 The process of enlightenment is usually slow.
 But, in the end, our seeking always brings a finding.
 These great mysteries are, after all, enshrined in complete simplicity.”
 Bill W.

 I remember one conversation, not the words per se but its essence.
-We sat on the steps near the river, watching the ritual of burning and people bathing all in proximity.
+We sat on the steps near the river, watching the burning ritual and people bathing, all in proximity.
 The Indian gentleman we spoke with was very kind and patient.
 Afterward, I clearly remember my puzzlement and awe.
-He conveyed to us that Indians are superior to us, the western wanderers, because Indians possess something far more enriching than the materialism of the west, a knowing that we don’t understand.
+He conveyed that Indians are superior to us, the Western wanderers, because Indians possess something far more enriching than Western materialism, a knowing that we don’t understand.